itssherwin/phishing-demo/README.md

-Keepa Login App (Safe)
+# Login App (Safe)

-A small Flask app that provides a modern login page, validates `@keepa.ir` emails, logs non-sensitive analytics (no passwords) to `analytics.jsonl`, and redirects to another site with a short-lived JWT on successful login.
+A small Flask app that provides a modern login page, validates emails by domain, logs non-sensitive analytics (no passwords) to `analytics.jsonl`, and can redirect with a short-lived JWT or show a success modal.

 Features
 - Prefill email via shareable `/t/<token>` links stored in `tokens.json`
-- Validates `@keepa.ir` emails
+- Optional domain validation via `ALLOWED_EMAIL_DOMAIN`
 - Non-sensitive JSONL logging: events, timestamp, IP, user-agent
-- Issues short-lived JWT and redirects to your other site
+- Issues short-lived JWT and redirects to your other site (optional)
 - Modern purple/blue theme

 Install